skiano/dumd/README.md

 ### why

-Sometimes I know exactly what modules I want on my page, and all I want is for them to load asynchronously and instantiate in the correct order.
-If they none of them are inline, I can sort of achieve this with `defered` attributes.
-However, deferred is not gaurenteed to work some inlined scripts depend on non-inlined scripts.
+Sometimes you know exactly what modules you want on my page, and all you want is for them to load asynchronously and instantiate in the correct order.
+If they none of them are inline, you can sort of achieve this with `defered` attributes.
+However, deferred is not gaurenteed to work some inlined scripts depend on non-inlined scripts (for example this fails in some versions of IE).

+### what it does

+`dumd` creates a global `define` function that pretends to be an `amd` loader.
+It then waits for any umd or amd scripts to load on the page and only executes them if and when all their dependencies are also loaded.
+It’s a bit like `require` but with a much more minimal feature set.

+See a live example (TODO)

+### known caveats

+Of the [magic modules](https://github.com/requirejs/requirejs/wiki/differences-between-the-simplified-commonjs-wrapper-and-standard-amd-define#magic), only `exports` is supported because it is used so extensively in packages bundled by babel.
+If I run into the other two I will attempt to support them.

+Circular dependencies are not tested and are likely to fail.

+This does not help with loading modules dynamically.

 ### usage